OverscoreDev/SatRday2017/README.md

 ****

-## PART B - Shiny Server Authentication & Orchestration
+## PART B - Shiny / RStudio and Nginx Orchestration

 Let's now use the principles in PART A To set-up a Shiny + Nginx container stack so that we have basic HTTP authentication on the Shiny Container

 We can now put this together

 **Install Docker-compose**

-Make sure that when installing Docker-compose you are not installing the version from the Ubuntu repo but rather from  Docker.
-Here are the instructions:
+In order to ensure that v2 and v3 of Docker-compose.yml files will work you'll need to install docker compose from Docker and not from the Ubuntu Repo.

+1. Make sure to remove your current docker-compose (if it was installed via apt-get) `sudo apt-get remove docker-compose`
+`sudo apt-get purge docker-compose`

-1. Run `sudo -i`
+2. Run `sudo -i`

-2. Grab the binary `curl -L "https://github.com/docker/compose/releases/download/1.11.1/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`
+3. Grab the binary `curl -L "https://github.com/docker/compose/releases/download/1.11.1/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`

-3. Apply executable permissions to the binary:
+4. Apply executable permissions to the binary:
 `chmod +x /usr/local/bin/docker-compose`

-4. Logout and login again
+5. Logout and login again

-5. Check your versions
+6. Check your versions / (Note at writing 20/02/2017)

 `docker-compose --version` should output docker-compose version 1.9.0, build 2585387 `docker --version` should output Docker version 1.13.1, build 092cba3

-(Note at writing 20/02/2017)

-### Putting Nginx and Shiny togeter with Docker-compose
+### Nginx and Shiny with Docker-compose

 Check our the [docker-compose.yml](/nginx-shiny/docker-compose.yml) to see how this works.
 Basically we are stacking TWO containers (Shiny from rocker/shiny) and our web container which is **built** from the /web directory.